matheussousaf/matheussousaf/README.md

 ## About me

-I'm a pizza oriented **software developer** :rocket:
+I'm a pizza oriented **software developer**, currently trying to make the world better using **Javascript** :rocket:

-Working with React + Node for about five years.
+My favorite stack to work ATM is React + Typescript + Next.js.

-**Javascript** based stacks specialist and software engineering enthusiast.
+Working in